Nonparametric Regression with Adaptive Truncation via a Convex Hierarchical Penalty: Computational considerations and extensions

+{There are other proposals for estimating sparse additive models, including extensions of trend-filtering and smoothing splines for additive models.
+Extensions of trend filtering were either not shown to be rate optimal~\citep{petersen2016fused} or only shown to be so for low-dimensional additive models~\citep{sadhanala2017additive}.
+These extensions are also computationally challenging beyond first order trend filtering.
+Similarly, the extension of smoothing splines by \cite{meier2009high} is computationally inefficient, and not rate-optimal.}

+Using properties of reproducing kernel Hilbert spaces, some proposals offer minimax-optimal convergence rates for the prediction error over smooth additive classes~\citep{koltchinskii2010sparsity,raskutti2012minimax,yuan2015minimax} similar to our results in Section~\ref{sec:additiveHierBasisConvergence}.
+However, their estimators are given as minimizers of $(np)$-dimensional second order cone programs, for which they do not discuss efficient algorithms, at most mentioning generic convex solvers.
+The computation for general-purpose second order convex cone program solvers scales roughly as $(np)^3$; thus, even for moderate $p$ and $n$, these proposals become quickly intractable.
+We compare and contrast the strengths and weaknesses of existing proposals in Table~\ref{tab:TableMethods}.

-\section{Computational Considerations and Extensions}
+\section{Computational considerations and extensions}

-\subsection{Conservative Basis Truncation}
+\subsection{Conservative basis truncation}

-The {\hierbasis} proposal~\eqref{eqn::hierbasis} uses a basis expansion with $n$ basis functions.
-In practice, for any reasonable choice of $\lambda$ the solution, $\wh{\bs{\beta}}$, will never have $n$ nonzero entries.
-It will generally have very few non-zero entries ($K_0 \ll n$).
+Our proposal~\eqref{eqn::hierbasis} uses a basis expansion with $n$ basis functions.
+In practice, for any reasonable choice of $\lambda$, $\wh{ {\beta}}$ will never have $n$ nonzero entries, and will generally have very few non-zero entries, $K_0 \ll n$.
 If we instead solve

-for $K<n$, then so long as $K \geq K_0$, the solution will be identical to that of the original proposal~\eqref{eqn::hierbasis}.
-Even when not identical, so long as $K$ is sufficiently large ($K \asymp n^{\frac{1}{2m+1}}$, where $a_n\asymp b_n \Leftrightarrow a_n = Cb_n$ for some constant $C$) the theoretical properties of \eqref{eqn::hierbasis} will be maintained.
-This bound relies on the smoothness of the underlying $f$; choosing $K\asymp \sqrt{n}$ gives a conservative upper bound which is independent of the underlying $f$.
-Additionally, as discussed in Section~\ref{subsec:computationalComplex}, by using $K$ rather than $n$ basis functions, the computational complexity decreases from $O\left(n^3\right)$ to $O\left(K^2n\right)$.
-A similar result holds for the sparse additive {\hierbasis} with
+for $\K<n$, then provided $\K \geq K_0$, the solution will be identical to that of the original proposal~\eqref{eqn::hierbasis}.
+Even when not identical, so long as $\K$ is sufficiently large, $\K \gtrsim n^{{2m}/\{(2m-1)(2m+1)\}}$, where $a_n\gtrsim b_n$ means $a_n \ge Cb_n$ for some constant $C$, the theoretical properties of \eqref{eqn::hierbasis} will be maintained.
+This bound relies on the smoothness of the underlying $f$; choosing $\K\gtrsim {n}^{2/3}$ gives a conservative upper bound which is independent of the underlying $f$.
+Our theoretical results do not establish tight bounds on function approximation, but we conjecture that they can be improved to obtain the usual $\K\gtrsim n^{1/(2m+1)}$ truncation level.
+Additionally, as discussed in Section~\ref{sec:Algorithm}, by using $\K$, rather than $n$, basis functions, the computational complexity decreases from {$O(n^2)$ to $O(n\K)$}.
+A similar result holds for the sparse additive framework with